David Sirota: Jacobin

-The Lever (news outlet)
+The Lever

 In April 2020, Sirota launched an independent news outlet, The Daily Poster.
 In May 2021, The Daily Poster moved from Substack to an independent website.
 In March, 2022, the site was expanded and renamed as The Lever, running on Ghost.
 The name The Lever is inspired by a quote from the Greek mathematician Archimedes, who said, "Give me a lever long enough and a fulcrum on which to place it, and I shall move the world."
 Former CNN host Brian Stelter described The Lever as a "small but mighty news start-up."

 As of April 2024, The Lever has more than 112,000 active free and paying subscribers, and a staff of nineteen.
 The Lever's mission, according to Sirota, is to "hold power accountable."
 According to Managing Editor Joel Warner, The Lever's "bread and butter" reporting and "core area of success" is reporting on "how corporate power is making everything worse for the rest of us".

 The investigative reporting from The Lever is frequently cited by other news outlets, including citations in The New York Times, NPR, The Washington Post, Politico, Al Jazeera, Rolling Stone, and The Baltimore Sun.
 The Lever's reporting has also been cited in tweets and press releases by politicians such as Senator Sheldon Whitehouse, Congressman Ro Khanna, and Congressman Chris Deluzio.